Criminal Defense Law

-For many, the idea that a juror could fall asleep during a trial seems like an affront to justice.
-However, in many cases, a trial will continue even if a juror falls asleep.
+For many, the idea of a juror falling asleep during a trial seems like an affront to justice.
+But it may not have the outcome that you think.

 First, if a juror falls asleep, the judge may choose to do nothing.
-Even in higher levels of court, senators have been recorded nodding off during impeachment hearings, and the trial continues without them.
+Even in higher levels of American government, U.S. senators have been recorded dozing and nodding off during impeachment hearings, and the trial continues without them.

-As another option, a judge may stop the trial to wake the juror and ask them if they need anything repeated.
+As another option, a judge may stop the trial and ask the bailiff to wake the juror and ask them if they need anything repeated.

 Excusing Jurors That Fall Asleep